npip99/Monereum/README.md

 When an owner of Monereum coins wishes to make a transaction, (s)he can broadcast the transaction data behind a Tor network.

 We note that the miner's public key was not signed in the ring proofs, only the fee value itself, so anyone may claim the miner fee.
-If the transaction proofs are legitimate, and the miner fee `f` is greater than the estimated gas fees of commiting the transaction (Even by a negligible amount), it would be economically beneficial for anyone to submit the transaction.
-Thus, the transaction will get submitted by someone (the "miner").
+If the transaction proofs are legitimate, and the miner fee `f` is greater than the estimated gas fees of commiting the transaction (Even by a negligible amount), then it would be economically beneficial for anyone to submit the transaction.
+Thus, the transaction will indeed get submitted by someone (the "miner").
+This is important, as having to submit a transaction yourself will reveal your ethereum address.

 ### Bounties